BII-Lab/Yeti-Project/doc/Decentralized Distributed DM System.md

 #### **2.1 Network Initialization**

-1.DM loads the initial configuration file, which is a persistent list
+a.
+DM loads the initial configuration file, which is a persistent list

-2.File timer initialization
+b.
+File timer initialization

 The configuration file format is as follows ：